Is it Right for You?

 If you have a disability, you may qualify for Medical Assistance (MA) in more than one way.

-Here are some reasons you might not qualify for Medical Assistance (MA) by the rules described in this article, even if you have a disability:
+Here are some reasons you might not qualify for disability-based Medical Assistance (MA), even if you have a disability:

 - Your disability does not meet Social Security’s definition of disability.
-Medical Assistance (MA) for people with disabilities is only for people who have disabilities meeting this standard.
+Disability-based Medical Assistance (MA) is only for people who have disabilities meeting this standard.

-Reasons you might qualify for MA under disability rules instead of the rules explained in DB101’s other MA article:
+Reasons you might qualify for disability-based MA instead of income-based MA:

 - Your income is higher than 138% of FPG.
-MA’s eligibility rules for people with disabilities don’t count all of your earned income, so you may make more than that and qualify by disability rules.
+Disability-based MA’s eligibility rules don’t count all of your earned income, so you may make more than that and qualify by disability rules.
 Also, people with disabilities who work and have higher income may qualify through MA-EPD.

 - You need certain services for people with disabilities, such as some Home and Community-Based Services (HCBS).

 - You also get Medicare.
-Usually, Medical Assistance (MA) isn’t available to most people getting Medicare, but Medical Assistance (MA) for people with disabilities is.
+Usually, income-based Medical Assistance (MA) isn’t available to most people getting Medicare, but disability-based Medical Assistance (MA) is.
 It may even help pay your monthly Medicare premiums.

 MA, Employer-Sponsored Coverage, and Medicare